-The 999 bus run by The Transport Company is a popular and cheap choice for travelling from Bangkok to the Koh Chang ferry piers at Centerpoint and Ao Thammachat.
-From Centerpoint Pier, it is just a 10 minute taxi ride to Laem Ngop Pier for boat connections to Koh Mak and Koh Wai.
+The 999 bus run by The Transport Company is a popular and cheap choice for travelling from Bangkok to the Koh Chang ferry pier at Ao Thammachat.
+You can also connect to Laem Ngop Pier for boat connections to Koh Mak.

 999 Bus – Bangkok Departure